Introduction: Beyond Social Media

 Our thinking about drones, in contrast, is a bit hazier, to say nothing of other technologies that lie beyond the new digital technologies of social media.
 This is a pity, as drones and a range of robots are showing up in all sorts of places.

 But what are all these new devices doing?
 If you listen only to my good friends in the human rights world, the answers are chilling: drones represent a new wave of technology threatening civil liberties, violating privacy, and disrupting terrestrial approaches to security.
-New scholarship on these anti-social phenomena is growing at a rapid pace.
+New scholarship on these anti-social phenomena is growing at a rapid pace.5 This book is about a quite different range of uses, with a lopsided emphasis on those that offer a clear public benefit.

 That evening in Budapest left me with some nettlesome questions about how seriously we take this technology, so I spent the last few years gathering data on how drones are used, training civil society groups on the use of balloons and drones, collaborating with a research team at the University of Nottingham focused on the use of satellite data to document human rights violations, strapped GoPro cameras to 3D-printed gimbals on kites and balloons, and working with engineering and peace studies students to build and fly drones of their own.

 Along the way it became clear that a whole spectrum of technology doesn’t fit neatly into the contemporary conversation about “new media” and high-profile communication technologies like mobile phones.
-In my home field of social movement studies, we tend to focus on those moments when change agents identify things that are wrong with the status quo, frame those issues as problematic and change-worthy, then pressure those with power and authority to take action.
+In my home field of social movement studies, we tend to focus on those moments when change agents identify things that are wrong with the status quo, frame those issues as problematic and change-worthy, then pressure those with power and authority to take action.6 In countries like the United States this pressure can take the form of a boycott against a company that tests their products on animals or a campaign to pressure a politician to vote a certain way on environmental legislation.
+Growing attention is being paid to technology’s role in these efforts.
+A boycott that was once facilitated by an important organization like Oxfam, Amnesty International, or Greenpeace might now be mobilized online and framed by a hashtag.
+Pressure on policymakers might have once come from a phone call, but can now come in the form of online campaigns and petitions.
+Scholars of politics, culture and social change have spent considerable time exploring the impact of the new digital technologies that are critical to political communication.

 We mustn’t stop there.